-Tax season is here, which means it’s time to start getting all of the necessary paperwork together to file your 2021 taxes.
+Tax season is here, which means it’s time to start getting all of the necessary paperwork together to file your taxes.
+How and if you need to file your taxes depends on how your off-duty is run and set up with your agency.

 Do you need to pay taxes on money earned working off-duty/extra-duty?